tkurtbond/tkurtbond.github.io/posts/2024/08/13/another-way-of-using-the-swtools-vos-tcs-revision-system/index.rst

 what if you are working on a collection of individual or nearly individual programs?
 Or what if your program is large enough that putting all its source in a single archive runs up against size limits in the SWTOOLS programs?
-Remember, they were ment to run on the 16 bit minicomputers of the day, as well as the 32 bit minicomputers that showed up soon after the SWTOOLS VOS was written, so there is a limit on the number of lines in a file that these can handle somewhere
+Remember, they were meant to run on the 16 bit minicomputers of the day, as well as the 32 bit minicomputers that showed up soon after the SWTOOLS VOS was written, so there is a limit on the number of lines in a file that these can handle somewhere